If you’re looking to relive some high school drama, get people talking about essential oils.

 Please tell me you’ve heard of essential oils!

-They’re a natural oil, extracted from plants, spices and other such goodies.
+Like the name suggests essential oils are natural oils, extracted from plants, spices and other such goodies.
 They’re highly concentrated and have some pretty incredible healing properties.

-But I’m not writing this post to convince you that essential oils work.
+But I’m not writing this post to convince you that these oils work.
 Let’s just assume you’re already on board with this staple of natural living.

 I’m writing this to help clear up some confusion about where I go to get quality essential oils and why you won’t find me selling oils from the most popular companies on the market.